nus-cs2030s/2021-s2/docs/22-unchecked.md

   }
 ```

-Since `array` is an array of `Object` instances and Java array is covariance, the compiler can't guarantee that the code it generated is safe anymore.
+Since `array` is an array of `Object` instances and Java array is covariant, the compiler can't guarantee that the code it generated is safe anymore.

 Consider the following:
 ```Java